 Enter the domain URL facebook.com.
 Likewise, you can add other websites that you don't want your kids to visit.
 Alternatively, you can switch to the Allow list mode to block all sites (including facebook.com) except approved ones.

-Download the free trial of AppCrypt, the best website and app blocker for Mac.
+Download the free trial of AppCrypt, the best website and app blocker.

 For Android users, the app BlockSite is recommended.
 You can use it to block both the Facebook website and app.